epfl-espace/tcat/Doc/documentation.rst

 Senarios
 ===================
-Senario classes instantiate the :py:class:Fleet.Fleet.Fleet, Plan and Constellation objects based on the input json.
+Senario classes instantiate the :class:'Fleets.Fleet.Fleet', Plan and Constellation objects based on the input json.

 Senario
 ----